-Multiple drain clogs appearing at the same time
+- Multiple drain clogs appear at the same time

 If you ever notice any sudden changes in your plumbing system, don't hesitate to call a professional plumber.
 Even if it seems like there may not be a serious problem, it's possible that you could be suffering from subtle, underlying issues that will create major plumbing problems in the future.

 Do You Need to Fix Your Older Sewer System with Professional Pipe Lining in Dallas?

 Replacing or repairing older sewer mains is another reason that many people make an appointment for pipelining in Dallas.
 If you live in one of Dallas' older communities or one of the older cities in the areas surrounding Dallas, you may have sewage mains made from materials that are more prone to failing—and more vulnerable to damage.

 Orangeburg, clay, and cast iron pipes are three common types of vulnerable sewer lines that were used for several decades.
 Orangeburg sewer systems are particularly weak and problematic, but even clay and cast iron are vulnerable to problems like corrosion and tree root penetration.
 Most of these materials were used until the 1960s and 1970s, so if your home is over fifty years old and you're not sure about the age or state of your plumbing, you may want to schedule an appointment with a professional plumber in Dallas.